 The Attorney General’s Underground Economy Unit works to protect California workers' rights, legitimate businesses and taxpayers by prosecuting violations of California’s labor laws, such as theft of wages; unpaid overtime; misclassification of employees as independent contractors; payroll tax fraud and evasion; workers' compensation insurance premium fraud; serious safety violations and the illegal avoidance of workers' compensation coverage for employees.

 The Civil Rights Enforcement Section takes a proactive role in identifying civil rights violations to be remedied by the Attorney General.
 It also works closely with the public, state, federal and local government agencies, and civil rights and community organizations to identify potential civil rights initiatives.
-When civil rights violations are confirmed, the Civil Rights Enforcement Section will represent the Attorney General in her independent capacity as California’s chief law officer in prosecuting those who have violated the law, and will seek the strongest remedies to prevent further violations of those laws.
+When civil rights violations are confirmed, the Civil Rights Enforcement Section will represent the Attorney General in his independent capacity as California’s chief law officer in prosecuting those who have violated the law, and will seek the strongest remedies to prevent further violations of those laws.

 The Civil Rights Enforcement Section provides legal representation to state agencies that are charged with enforcing specific California civil rights laws.
 The Section provides advice and consultation services to these agencies and represents them before state and federal trial and appellate courts.
 These agencies include, but are not limited to, the Department of Fair Employment and Housing, which is responsible for enforcing the California Fair Employment and Housing Act, and the Native American Heritage Commission, which is charged with enforcing the Native American Heritage Act that protects Native American burial and sacred sites.

 The Civil Rights Enforcement Section also prepares and files friend-of-the-court briefs (called amicus curiae briefs) on behalf of the Attorney General and on behalf of client agencies in cases brought by third parties in which significant civil rights issues will be resolved.